Who we are

-If you consent to us to doing so, your personal information and details of the enquiries received are stored on a secure database for no longer than is necessary for the purposes of its use.
+We will retain your personal information for no longer than is necessary for the purposes of its use, taking into consideration any regulatory record keeping requirements.
 We carry out periodic deletion of data the retention period of which has expired and/or when the need to continue holding such data is no longer necessary.

 Transmission of Data Overseas

 We will not transfer your Personal Data to a country outside the European Economic Area without your prior consent and without first having assessed the adequacy of protection for individual rights in respect of personal data available in that country.